MS Trollfjord current position

 - Cruise Industry

 The Norwegian cruise line Hurtigruten announced it will offer roundtrips from homeport Dover UK in the winter 2021-2022 season - for the first time...August 28, 2019

 Hurtigruten announced that three of its ships will be drydock converted to hybrid-powered vessels.
 Equipped with battery packs, the trio will operate...August 20, 2019

 MS Trollfjord Wiki

 MS Trollfjord cruises along the coast of Norway.
 Many passengers use the vessel as transportation (ferry).
-Other stay onboard for full 12-day round trips booking it as a cruise ship.
-Trollfjord transports travellers and goods to remote villages that are tucked between the fjords.
+Others stay onboard for full 12-day round trips booking it as a cruise ship.
+Trollfjord transports travelers and goods to remote villages that are tucked between the fjords.
 Itineraries start in Port Bergen and end up 1,500 miles to the north in Port Kirkenes, near Russia's border, before making way back down and doing it all over again.
 Voyages' highlights include the Lofoten Islands and North Cape - the northernmost point of Continental Europe.

-Norwegian coastal cruise passengers can opt for 5-11 nights stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
+Norwegian coastal cruise passengers can opt for 5-11-night stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
 In most ports of call are offered Hurtigruten-sponsored excursions and tours.
-A ceremony "Crossing the Arctic Circle” welcomes newcomers.
+A ceremony "Crossing the Arctic Circle" welcomes newcomers.
 On Hurtigruten Norwegian coastal voyages, the line offers flight-cruise package deals.
 Bookings are protected with ATOL Certificate.
 ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).